ZiyuGong-proj/Assignment-4/HW 4.md

    (Alternatively, execute it non-interactively with `jupyter nbconvert --to notebook --execute HW4_Assignment1.ipynb`).

 3. From the Notebook menu, choose **Kernel → Restart & Run All** to execute every cell in order.
-The final cell prints the testing accuracy for the logistic regression model.
+The final cells print the testing accuracies for both logistic-regression assignments and summarize which feature set generalizes better.